yoanmalie/d8-theming-guide/drupal8/coding-standards.md

 ### BEM

 BEM (Block Element Modifier) is a naming convention.

-@Todo: Might not be relevant any more, doesn't seem to be a part of the coding standards any more.
+The Drupal 8 CSS class names are based on the BEM methodology, resulting in more transparency and meaning.

 `.block__element--modifier`